Twig7/Looping/README.md

 Test: "It should upkeep importance of which numbers it reads first.
 Code: ''
 Expected Output: Tested above in previous tests.
 True.

+Test: "It should return project requirements if their assigned numbers are matched.
+Code: ''
+Expected Output: True